yongenaelf/remix-project/libs/README.md

 + [`remix-astwalker`](remix-astwalker/README.md): Parse solidity AST (Abstract Syntax Tree)
 + [`remix-debug`](remix-debug/README.md): Debug Ethereum transactions.
 It provides several controls that allow stepping over the trace and seeing the current state of a selected step.
 + [`remix-simulator`](remix-simulator/README.md): Web3 wrapper for different kind of providers
-+ [`remix-solidity`](remix-solidity/README.md): Load a Solidity compiler from provided URL and compile the contract using loaded compiler and return the compilation details
++ [`remix-solidity`](remix-solidity/README.md): Load a Compiler from provided URL and compile the contract using loaded compiler and return the compilation details
 + [`remix-lib`](remix-lib/README.md): Common place for libraries being used across multiple modules
 + [`remix-tests`](remix-tests/README.md): Unit test Solidity smart contracts.
 It works as a plugin & as CLI both
 + [`remix-url-resolver`](remix-url-resolver/README.md): Provide helpers for resolving the content from external URL ( including github, swarm, ipfs etc.).